 The Kakapo is the heaviest of all the parrots, usually gaining between 60-100% in body weight in preparation for the breeding season.
 The Maori name ‘Kakapo’ means ‘night parrot’ reflecting the bird’s nocturnal behaviour.
 Unlike typical parrots, which are gaudy, sociable and strong-fliers, the Kakapo is solitary and flightless, running through the forest on its strong, muscular legs, having evolved in the absence of mammalian predators.
 They are the only members of its’ own subfamily, Strigopinae.
 The Kakapo is surprisingly adept at climbing, hauling its great weight up trees using a powerful beak, and by flapping its short wings can jump to the ground from as high as 15 meters without injury.
-With an average lifespan of 90 years (in the absence of predators), they are the world’s longest living bird as well as exhibiting the lowest energy expenditure of any bird.
+They can live as long as 90 years (with an average lifespan of 60 years), making them the world’s longest living bird as well as exhibiting the lowest energy expenditure of any bird.

 The species was previously widespread and common throughout the country.
-Unfortunately hunting, the introduction of mammalian predators, widespread forest burning and clearance, and habitat degradation by introduced herbivores have caused a catastrophic decline in numbers.
+Unfortunately the introduction of mammalian predators caused a catastrophic decline in numbers.
 It is now extinct throughout its natural range, and survives only on three small, intensively managed islands following a series of successful translocations.
 Dedicated conservation efforts have seen the population increase slowly to 125 individuals.

 - Order: Psittaciformes

 - Family: Strigopidae

 - Population: 126

 - Trend: increasing